 If you’re on a low-carb, low-sugar or keto diet, this keto chocolate strawberry cake is for you!
 This low carb and low sugar cake is made with keto chocolate sponge cake, loads of fresh diced strawberries and a strawberry-flavored keto buttercream!
 I’m using my favorite sugar replacement product – erythritol – for this easy and delicious recipe!
 This keto cake has absolutely NO after taste, making it perfect for any occasion and will be enjoyed even by those that aren’t on the keto diet!
 I used this granulated erythritol for the cake base and this powdered erythritol for the buttercream (affiliate links).

-Watch my video recipe for step-by-step recipe instructions and watch me put together the cake!
+Watch my YouTube video recipe for step-by-step recipe instructions and watch me put together this chocolate strawberry keto cake!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 I start this incredible keto cake off with a keto chocolate sponge cake!
 Making a keto cake means replacing the flour and sugar and avoiding milk, all of which have plenty of carbs.
 I decided to go with a sponge cake because the eggs give the cake more volume.

 - Make sure to whisk the eggs for a good 5 minutes or more, until they’re fluffy and pale in color.
 In my traditional ‘Chocolate Sponge Cake’, I whisk together the eggs and sugar but sugar alcohols will prevent the eggs from getting fluffy and will make them go flat if added too early in the recipe.

 - Sift the dry ingredients in small batches and fold gently but thoroughly after each addition.